bezkoder/spring-boot-mongodb-angular-crud/README.md

-# Angular 11 + Spring Boot + MongoDB: Build CRUD example
+# Spring Boot + MongoDB + Angular: Build a CRUD example

 For more details, please visit:
 [https://bezkoder.com/angular-11-spring-boot-mongodb/](https://bezkoder.com/angular-11-spring-boot-mongodb/)

-In this tutorial, we will learn how to build a full stack Angular 11 + Spring Boot + MongoDB example with a CRUD App.
+In this tutorial, we will learn how to build a full stack Spring Boot + MongoDB + Angular 11 example with a CRUD App.
 The back-end server uses Spring Boot with Spring Web MVC for REST Controller and Spring Data JPA for interacting with MongoDB database.
 Front-end side is made with Angular 11, HTTPClient & Router.

 We will build a full-stack Tutorial Application in that: